Need help? Call Tony now: 01952 407599

 3. Does this sound like me?
 If the output reads like my voice on a good day instead of a content marketing committee — the situating is working.

-If the AI fails any of those three, the infrastructure needs tightening.
+If the system fails any of those three, the infrastructure needs tightening.
 Not the prompt.
 Not the model.
 The room.

 3

-questions that tell you whether your AI is situated or just fast
+questions that tell you whether your system is situated or just fast

 The Portable Principle